Primordial non-Gaussianities from inflation

-The constant of integration was fixed so that the standard result, $e^{-\rho(\eta)} = - H\eta$, is recovered in the de Sitter limit ($\epsilon\to 0$), remembering that the Hubble scale is a constant in de Sitter space.
+The constant of integration has been fixed so that the standard result, $e^{-\rho(\eta)} = - H\eta$, is recovered in the de Sitter limit ($\epsilon\to 0$), remembering that the Hubble scale is a constant in de Sitter space.
 This result allows $\rho'$ in the expression for the mass to be replaced with its explicit time dependence,